5 February 2018.

 If you’ve come to Central Asia in search of adventure, chances are you’ll be spending plenty of time outdoors.
 Whether you’re just going for a day in the countryside or planning a multi-day trek high up in the mountains, the weather can change in an instant.
 High quality, warm and weatherproof layers are key.

-Waterproof hiking boots and woollen socks.
 There’s nothing worse than getting your shoes wet in the first few hours of a hike and having to spend the next 4 days trekking with soggy feet.
 Snow, dodgy river crossings or just a deluge of rain are all possibilities in the mountains so be sure your footwear is up to the challenge.
-Chris loves these boots by LOWA along with a decent pair of merino wool socks and, while Freya’s boots weren’t strictly waterproof (she learned this the hard way!), a quick once over with some waterproofing grease did the trick.

-Merino wool underlayers.
 In case you are yet to discover the joys of merino wool and its odour resistant properties, it’s pretty much the go-to item for outdoorsy folk and is certain to keep you warm and a whole lot less smelly when you’ve been on the trail for days without a shower.
-It’s the perfect fabric to form your baselayer in colder climates and for the days you’ll be re-wearing the same thing over and over again.
-These long sleeve tops are a great option for him and her.
+It’s the perfect fabric to form your baselayer in colder climates and for the days you’ll be wearing the same thing over and over again.

-Camping Gear.
-After much deliberation, we ultimately made the decision not to bring our camping gear and for us, this was easily the right choice.
+After much deliberation, we ultimately made the decision not to bring our camping gear to Central Asia and for us, this was easily the right choice.
 If you’re planning a number of multi-day treks and prefer to keep your expeditions entirely independent, you’ll be better off bringing all your gear with you.
 In places like Bishkek and Karakol, you can rent adequate camping and cooking equipment, but if you’re an experienced trekker, you’ll likely be somewhat disappointed with the quality.

 Other essentials for the outdoors include lightweight and durable hiking pants or shorts, t-shirts, a swimming costume for all those hot springs and a warm down or fleece jacket for the chilly days and nights.